 What is the cuterebra or botfly life cycle?

 Different species of Cuterebra flies have evolved to migrate to specific anatomical locations in different hosts.
 For example, Cuterebra horripilum tends to seek out the throat region in cottontail rabbits, and C. fontinella commonly selects the abdominal or caudal region in the deer mouse.
 The larvae encyst beneath the skin of the host and complete their development.
 Larval development within the host may last from 19 to 38 days in small rodents and from 55 to 60 days in jackrabbits.
-After leaving the host, the larva develops into a pupa in loose soil, debris or forest duff.
-The pupation period may be as long as 7 to 11 months or as short as 28 days, depending on the environmental temperature.
+After leaving the host, the larva develops into a pupa (immobile cocoon-like stage) in loose soil, debris or forest duff.
+The pupation period may be as long as 7 to 11 months or as short as 28 days, depending on the environmental temperature and botfly species.
 Adult Cuterebra flies will mate within a few days after emergence and they seldom live more than two weeks.

 How did my dog get warbles?

 Dogs are accidental hosts of Cuterebra larvae.
 They are most commonly infected when they are hunting rodents or rabbits and encounter the botfly larvae near the entryway to a rodent's burrow.
 Most cases of warbles in dogs occur around the head and neck.

 How do I know if my dog has warbles?